SNORKEL WITH THE TURTLES!

 · Our snorkelling instructor will be in the water with you to help any beginners and to make sure you don’t miss any turtle sightings.
 Plus give you a educational tour throughout your snorkel.

-WHERE: Departs from and returns to Fingal Boathouse, Fingal Road, Fingal
+WHERE : Departs from and returns to Fingal Boathouse, Fingal Road, Fingal Head, NSW 2487.

-SUITABLE FOR: Beginner, intermediate and experienced snorkellers.
-Children from age 5 and up are welcome – children under 14 must be accompanied by an adult.
+Children from age 6 YRS and up are welcome – children under 14 YRS must be accompanied by an adult.

 Due to constant changing weather conditions if you are booking within 24 hours of departure please call or sms 0430 082 890 to confirm.

-A: Yes, this is very important for both your experience and the others on the boat.
+A : Yes, this is very IMPORTANT for both your experience and others on the boat.
 Our guides are there not only to keep you safe but to also show you the delights of the underwater realm of Cook Island.

-A: We take exclusive tours of only 10 snorkelers at any time to ensure you have the best experience possible!
+A : We take exclusive tours of only 9 snorkelers at any time to ensure you have the best experience possible!
 This allows a personal experience and to make sure you see the turtles.

-A: Cook Island is home to a large variety of Green Turtles and also Hawkesbury Turtles.
+A : Cook Island is home to a large variety of Green Turtles, Hawksbill Turtles and also Loggerhead Turtles.
 It is extremely uncommon to snorkel the Island and not encounter the turtles.